-- 3.4.1 Public nuisance can include low level nuisance affecting a few people living locally, as well as a major disturbance affecting the wider community.
+- 3.4.1 Public nuisance is given a statutory meaning in many pieces of legislation.
+It is however not narrowly defined in the 2003 Act and retains its broad common law meaning.
+It may include in appropriate circumstances the reduction of the living and working amenity and environment of other persons living and working in the area of the licensed premises.
+Public nuisance may also arise as a result of the adverse effects of artificial light, dust, odour and insects or where its effect is prejudicial to health. - 3.4.2 Public nuisance can include low level nuisance affecting a few people living locally, as well as a major disturbance affecting the wider community.
 Nuisance is generally attributable to noise (from loud music or from rowdy customers), vibration, light pollution, noxious smells and litter.
-Applicants will be required to demonstrate that they have adequate measures in place in their applications to prevent nuisance and disturbance. - 3.4.2 Noise from people entering and leaving licensed premises, particularly late at night or in the early hours of the morning, can be a significant problem.
+Applicants will be required to demonstrate that they have adequate measures in place in their applications to prevent nuisance and disturbance. - 3.4.3 Noise from people entering and leaving licensed premises, particularly late at night or in the early hours of the morning, can be a significant problem.
 Customers under the influence of alcohol are often less inhibited about their behaviour and may be unaware of the noise they are creating.
-As background noise levels are lower at night, any noise is more intrusive for residents trying to sleep. - 3.4.3 The Licensing Authority will require applicants to take appropriate and proportionate measures for the prevention of public nuisance.
+As background noise levels are lower at night, any noise is more intrusive for residents trying to sleep. - 3.4.4 Measures to control light pollution will also require careful thought.
+Bright lighting outside premises which is considered appropriate to prevent crime and disorder may itself give rise to light pollution for some neighbours.
+Applicants, licensing authorities and responsible authorities will need to balance these issues. - 3.4.3 The Licensing Authority will require applicants to take appropriate and proportionate measures for the prevention of public nuisance.
 Such measures may include those listed in the Authority's guidance for applicants which can be viewed at www.northdevon.gov.uk/licensing.